 Leadership Structure of the Board of Directors and Independent Director Meetings.
-Steven L. Watson serves as our chairman of the board and chief executive officer.
-Pursuant to our corporate governance guidelines, our independent directors are entitled to meet on a regular basis throughout the year, and will meet at least once annually, without the participation of our other directors who are not independent.
-While we do not have a lead independent director, the chairman of our audit committee presides at all of the meetings of our independent directors.
-The board of directors believes our leadership structure is appropriate for a controlled company under the NYSE corporate governance standards.
-The board of directors believes our leadership structure is appropriate because the board recognizes that while there is no single organizational structure that is ideal in all circumstances, the board believes that having one individual serve as our chairman of the board and chief executive officer reflects the established working relationship between him and our other executive officers regarding our businesses, and provides an appropriate breadth of experience and perspective that effectively facilitates the formulation of our longterm strategic direction and business plans.
-In addition, the board of directors believes that since Steven L. Watson and our other executive officers are employees of Contran, their respective service in their capacities is beneficial in providing strategic leadership for us since there is a commonality of interest that is closely aligned in building longterm stockholder value for all of our stockholders.
-In 2014, we complied with the NYSE requirements for meetings of our independent directors.
+Robert D. Graham serves as our chairman of the board, president and chief executive officer.
+The board of directors believes our current leadership structure is appropriate for a controlled company under the NYSE corporate governance standards.
+While there is no single organizational structure that is ideal in all circumstances, the board believes that our current leadership structure, in which the same individual serves as our chairman of the board and chief executive officer, reflects the established working relationship between him and our other executive officers regarding our businesses, and provides an appropriate breadth of experience and perspective that effectively facilitates the formulation of our long-term strategic direction and business plans.
+In addition, the board of directors believes that since Mr. Graham and our other executive officers are employees of Contran, their respective service in their capacities is beneficial in providing strategic leadership for us since there is a commonality of interest that is closely aligned in building long-term stockholder value for all of our stockholders.
+We have in the past, and may in the future, have a leadership structure in which different individuals serve as our chairman of the board and as our chief executive officer.
+In those instances, both individuals have been, or would be expected to be, employees or representatives of Contran.